 Classic recipes don’t always need a classic cooking method.
 Air Fryer Apples are a fast and easy way to spice up every meal of the day.
 Cinnamon, brown sugar, and tender air fried apples add sweet notes to savory pork and chicken dishes.
 But definitely save some for dessert.
 Oh, and breakfast too.
 So many options, so little time – literally!

-- AIR FRY.
-Cook at 370°F for 10-12 minutes, tossing once halfway through.
+- Cook at 370°F for 10-12 minutes, tossing once halfway through.

 - Use the right apple – choose apples with a naturally firm, crisp texture.
+Granny smith are classic, if you like ’em tart!
+We prefer to go sweeter – honeycrisp – but gala, fuji, and empire also work great.

 - Taste an apple to check for doneness – ideally it will be soft and easily pieced with the tip of a paring knife or fork tines, but not completely falling apart.
 Thicker slices will need closer to 12 minutes to fully cook through.